jdcabreza/writing/engineering/ml-from-scratch-postmortem.md

 ## At the End of the Day...

 Building ML from scratch in an environment that's less-than-ideal is... hard.
-You can either ship smething valuable and create real momentum or you work hard only to hit a wall and crash.
+You can either ship smething valuable and create real momentum or you work hard only to eventually hit a brick wall.

 I'm sure that I grew to have better technical skills, patience, and a clearer sense of what ML entails in an organization.
 Technical lessons were straightforward, but the more interpersonal and organizational ones were much, much harder.

-At the end of the day, some problems just aren't yours to solve.
-You can't control the hand that you were dealt, but you can control how you react to and use it.
+At the end of the day, some problems just aren't yours to solve, I guess.
+You can't control the hand that you were dealt, you can only ever control what you do with it.